-If you need help finding your dream pad, call Grace Jephson, Muddy-approved property finder extraordinaire at Stacks, covering the whole of the South Hams and Dartmoor.
+If you need help finding your dream pad, call Ed and Grace Jephson, Muddy-approved property finders extraordinaire at Stacks, covering the whole of the South Hams and Dartmoor.

 Ashburton Primary School is rated ‘Good’ and the co-ed day and boarding Stover School is eight miles away, from which many younger children go onto the girls and boys grammar at Torquay.
 There is a bus route organised by parents from Newton Abbot to Exeter School, while Devon’s oldest private school Blundells (43 miles away at Tiverton) runs a bus service from Heathfield near Newton Abbot.